[Note: Any changes from the copy handed out

 e-mail at your seat before class starts, you must shut these programs down by

-suffer.
+the class, your participation grade will suffer.
 You may also be asked to leave

 class for the day, and you may receive an F on any of the day’s assignments.